- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

 I work for a company or organisation that would like to enrol multiple employees in the same programme.
 Is this possible?

-If your company or organisation would like to find out more about LEAD and the possibility to enrol multiple employees, please send an email to the programme advisor.
+If your company or organisation would like to find out more about Lead the Future and the possibility to enrol multiple employees, please send an email to the programme advisor.

 A complete application form must be submitted to the Executive Education Enrolment Admissions and Customer support team.